-AgriFutures Australia is a new beginning for the Rural Industries Research and Development Corporation (RIRDC).
-We are an organisation that proudly focuses on the future of Australian agriculture.
+AgriFutures Australia (formerly known as Rural Industries Research and Development Corporation (RIRDC) are an organisation that proudly focuses on the future of Australian agriculture.
 We live and work in the regions and represent the interests and aspirations of farmers and rural communities.

 Cotton Australia is the peak body for Australia’s cotton growers, representing up to 1,500 cotton farms mainly in New South Wales and Queensland, but also in northern Victoria.
 Cotton Australia works with growers and stakeholders to ensure the Australian cotton industry remains viable, valued and advanced.

 Medical services needed by people living in rural and remote areas of Australia are no different to services required in our large cities, but the vast distances that small rural populations have to overcome to access health services, provide a real challenge.
 The Royal Flying Doctor Service works to assist country Australians in many ways.